sequelmdf/advertising-campaign-analysis-python/README.md

 ## Recommendations

-Based on the analysis, future advertising strategy should prioritize TikTok Ads, particularly TikTok Search and TikTok Display campaigns, because they generated the strongest returns and lower acquisition costs.
+Based on the analysis, future advertising strategy should prioritize TikTok Ads, particularly TikTok Search and Display, due to their stronger ROAS and lower acquisition costs.
+Google Ads may still be useful for scale because it generated the highest revenue and conversions, but its efficiency should be monitored.

 Google Ads should still be considered for scale because it generated the highest total revenue and conversions, but its efficiency should be reviewed.
 Possible opportunities include improving audience targeting, shifting budget toward stronger campaigns, and testing more engaging ad content.

-## Project Goal

-The goal of this project was to demonstrate how Python and Pandas can be used to analyze multi-platform advertising performance, compare marketing efficiency across multiple dimensions, and translate campaign data into actionable business insights.